julius-speech/julius/julius/VAD.md

 options specifies the margin before / after the detected segment, as illustrated
 below: ![VAD by level threshold](doc-image/vad_lvzc.png)

-This detector is enabled by default for live audio and network input, and disabled for file input.
-Set [-cutsilence](https://github.com/julius-speech/julius/blob/master/julius/Options.md#-cutsilence--nocutsilence) to force enable, and [-nocutsilence](https://github.com/julius-speech/julius/blob/master/julius/Options.md#-cutsilence--nocutsilence) to disable.
+This detector is enabled by default for stream processing (live audio and network input), and disabled for buffered processing (file input).
+Set [-cutsilence](https://github.com/julius-speech/julius/blob/master/julius/Options.md#-cutsilence--nocutsilence) to force enable this detector, and [-nocutsilence](https://github.com/julius-speech/julius/blob/master/julius/Options.md#-cutsilence--nocutsilence) to disable.